 Many folks have mentioned that this is the best cookie they have ever made.

-Make sure if you take these baked cookies to a gathering, yjat you have copies of the recipe to hand out.
+Make sure if you take these baked cookies to a gathering, that you take several copies of the recipe to hand out.

 Sift together flour, cinnamon, salt, baking powder, and soda.